-The organization operates one of the largest banking datacenters worldwide, distributed across multiple sites throughout Germany.
-More than 350 local banks, state banks and public insurance organizations rely on them to facilitate service for 100 million+ bank accounts with 120 billion+ annual transactions.
+This organization operates one of the world's largest banking data centers, spanning multiple sites throughout Germany.
+It supports over 350 local banks, state banks, and public insurance organizations, managing service for more than 100 million bank accounts and handling over 120 billion transactions annually.

-“In all activities and developments, we have implemented a reliable and stable IT operation for our customers and the almost 50 million savings bank customers.” said the CEO.
+“Our focus in all activities and developments has been to provide a reliable and stable IT operation for our customers, including nearly 50 million savings bank customers,” said the CEO.

-“For such purely digital product offerings to quickly scale and gain a foothold, 25 million online-savvy customers and 7 million app users can only be a start.
-We have to broaden the digital customer base massively” explained the CEO.
+“For purely digital products to scale quickly and gain traction, having 25 million online-savvy customers and 7 million app users is just the beginning.
+We must significantly expand our digital customer base,” explained the CEO.

-So faster time to market while reducing overall operational cost was key for success of those bold plans.
+Thus, achieving a faster time to market while reducing overall operational costs is crucial for the success of these ambitious plans.

-comdivision's chief architect, VMware Certified Design Expert (VCDX) Yves Sandfort knew that “the operation needed to provide better performance, fault tolerance and high availability options than the current environment could provide”, and suggested to utilize stretched, or so-called ‘Metro Clusters': "A stretched cluster extends a storage cluster from a single site to two sites for a higher level of availability and load balancing” said Sandfort.
-“We evaluated options and vendors and employed a strict validation of all the special requirements of the banking industry."
+Yves Sandfort, the Chief Architect at comdivision and a VMware Certified Design Expert (VCDX), recognized the need for better performance, fault tolerance, and high availability options than the current setup could offer.
+He recommended the use of stretched, or 'Metro Clusters': "A stretched cluster extends a storage cluster across two sites, enhancing availability and load balancing,” said Sandfort.
+“We evaluated various options and vendors, ensuring they met all the specific requirements of the banking industry."